Wondering where to eat after your visit to the Louvre Museum? Our guide to the best Paris restaurants near the Louvre will help you decide!

 Angelina (Café Richelieu)

-If you don't have time to go to the original Salon de Thé on nearby Rue de Rivoli, Angelina's Tea Room tucked away near Napoleon III's Apartments on Level 1 of the Richelieu wing serves the same specialties.
+If you don't have the chance to go to the original Salon de Thé on nearby Rue de Rivoli (or even if you do), you can enjoy the same specialties at the Angelina's Tea Room tucked away near Napoleon III's Apartments on Level 1 of the Richelieu wing.

 Order Angelina's famous hot chocolate, a mouth-watering Paris-Brest or other pastry, or even onion soup or quiche, and enjoy spectacular views of the glass Pyramid from your bistro table.